BZoennchen/Pages/_posts/2023-05-31-musical-interrogation-II.md

 In the second installment of this series, I introduce an initial and arguably the most basic method to generate monophonic melodies.
 This consists of two approaches: (1) A **first-order Markov chain (MC)** and (2) a **feedforward neural network (FNN)**

-It's important to note that I will disregard all forms of dynamics within a notated score (or performace), such as loudness, softness, etc.
+It's important to note that I will disregard all forms of dynamics within a notated score (or performance), such as loudness, softness, etc.

 Despite these two approaches being significantly outdated, I believe their demonstration serves as a valuable exercise for familiarizing oneself with the inherent challenges of the subject matter.
 The inspiration for this work comes from the tutorial series made by [Valerio Velardo's](https://www.youtube.com/watch?v=FLr0r-QhqH0&list=PL-wATfeyAMNr0KMutwtbeDCmpwvtul-Xz) and another series made by [Andrej Karpathy's](https://www.youtube.com/@AndrejKarpathy).